 “Our learning material has been through a vigorous auditing process by the ETDP-SETA in order to ensure that it meets the set of principles and guidelines for this qualification.
 Records of learner achievements are registered to enable national recognition of acquired skills and knowledge, thereby ensuring an integrated system that encourages life-long learning,” shares Juliet McGear, the Accreditation and Supplier Relations Manager of the Indaba Institute.

-The accreditation allows the Indaba Institute to offer the NQF Level 5 ECD Diploma training to individuals, teachers and educators.
+The provisional accreditation allows the Indaba Institute to offer the NQF Level 5 ECD Diploma training to individuals, teachers and educators.
 This achievement will make it possible for the Indaba Institute to assist other like-minded individuals in rural parts of South Africa, to utilise the learning materials and train teachers who have the passion, drive and intent to make a difference in the lives of children.

 By offering this accredited learning programme, Indaba Institute is able to provide access to a nationally recognised diploma for ECD educators who have a Level 4 or Level 5 certificate in ECD, providing a bridge between non-formal and formal learning programmes.